 Cordova family, who arrived in 1835, followed in 1853 by a '49er named George Washington Lechler, who

 homesteaded in nearby Hasley Canyon and became one of the area's most prominent citizens.

-The train station in this photograph preceded the establishment of the Castaic School District two years later.
+The passenger shelter in this photograph preceded the establishment of the Castaic School District two years later.

 A post office was erected at Castaic Junction in 1894, but it lasted less than a year.
 It was not until 1915,

 when the Ridge Route opened, that Castaic really made its way onto the map.